Funfetti Pancakes

 Make the Pancakes

-- In a small bowl, whisk together the milk, eggs, vanilla extract and oil.
-Whisk together with a fork until combined—you want to ensure that the egg is incorporated.
-Why?
-We do not want random egg whites in our pancakes.
+- In a small bowl, whisk together the milk, eggs, vanilla extract, almond extract and oil.
+Whisk together with a fork until combined — you want to ensure that the egg is completely incorporated.

 - Pour the wet ingredients into the dry ingredients, stirring until just combined.
 Be careful not to overmix, as this will affect the texture and rise of the pancakes.